-- ■IGRA preferred for age 2+ years w/ BCG hx or unlikely to return for TST reading - ■IGRA useful when parents are skeptical - Some experts do not use IGRA in children < 2 years - Use both TST and IGRA if high concern for TB disease (not for screening) - Negative IGRA or TST never rules out TB
+- ■IGRA can be used in children of any age; preferred to TST when hx of BCG or unlikely to return for TST reading - IGRA useful when parents are skeptical - Use both TST and IGRA if high concern for TB disease (not for screening) - Negative IGRA or TST never rules out TB

-Statistics about TB risk in U.S. children
+2023 statistics about TB risk in U.S. children

-- 20% of children with TB are born outside U.S. - 43% are Hispanic - 20% are Asian - Many pediatric cases are identified during evaluation of contacts of adults with TB
+- 28% of children with TB are born outside U.S. - 45% are Hispanic - 15% are Asian - Many pediatric cases are identified during evaluation of contacts of adults with TB